TheQwerDev/custom-music-discs/README.md

 # Custom Music Discs for BTA 7.3_04
 This mod allows you to add custom discs to play on your jukebox by simply importing audio and image files!
 Now with ingame UI for easily adding new discs!
+NOTE FOR SERVER USAGE: Every player on the server is required to have the exact same audio files (with the exact same discpack order) for songs to play properly for everybody.

 Custom Music Discs only supports the audio file extensions that Minecraft BTA does. (.ogg, .wav, .mus)